gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 #### A recurrent layer in Keras
 *SimpleRNN* processes batches of sequences, like all other Keras layers, not a single sequences as in the Numpy example.
 This means it takes inputs of shape *(batch_size, timesteps, input_features),* rather than *(timesteps, input_features).*

+Like all recurrent layers in Keras, *SimpleRNN* can be run in two different modes: it can return either the full sequences of successive outputs for each timestep (a 3D tensor of shape *(batch_size, timesteps, output_features)*) or only the last output for each input sequence (a 2D tesnor of shape *(batch_size, output_features)*).
+These two modes are controlled by the *return_sequences* constructor argument.